China is a controversial market in several ways, especially from a political standpoint.

 These services consist of virtual goods that the company offers, such as online video games for smartphones and desktops, and the unique avatars that users can purchase in Tencent’s QZone social network.
 Immaterial services like the ones described composed in Q3/2020 a stunning 56% of the group’s sales.

-FinTech and Business services, instead, refer to payment methods such as WeChat Pay and cloud services like Tencent Cloud.
+FinTech and business services, instead, refer to payment methods such as WeChat Pay and cloud services like Tencent Cloud.
 This segment accounts for around a quarter of Tencent’s revenues booked.
 It’s a fast-growing part of the group, in which the holding is heavily investing to rival Alibaba which competes with AliPay and Alibaba Cloud.

 The Online Advertising segment is also critical for Tencent, with a 17% weight on the total sales.
-This part of the group yielded incredible results during the pandemic outbreak since many advertisers dumped Baidu, the main competitor in this area, favouring Tencent’s WeChat.
+This part of the group yielded incredible results during the pandemic outbreak since many advertisers dumped Baidu, the main competitor in this area, favoring Tencent’s WeChat.
 Analysts estimate that this segment will continue to remain a goldmine for Tencent for the foreseeable future.

 Competitors and threats